shumwaymark/sentinelcam/README.rst

 Sentinel design
 ---------------

 A working prototype of the **sentinel** module is up and running in production.
+Early design goals for this module have been met.
 The **sentinel** accepts job service requests as JSON over ZeroMQ.
 Parallelization is provided by a multi-processing design, allowing multiple tasks to run at once.
 Employs a dedicated I/O thread to supply image requests for use in analysis tasks through a set of ring buffers in shared memory.

 .. image:: docs/images/Sentinel.png
    :alt: Sketch of Sentinel internal architecture